hsf-training/analysis-essentials/shell/07-find.md

 # Finding Things

 {% objectives "Learning Objectives" %}
-- "Use `grep` to select lines from text files that match simple patterns."
+- Use `grep` to select lines from text files that match simple patterns.
-- "Use `find` to find files whose names match simple patterns."
+- Use `find` to find files whose names match simple patterns.
-- "Use the output of one command as the command-line argument(s) to another command."
+- Use the output of one command as the command-line argument(s) to another command.
-- "Explain what is meant by 'text' and 'binary' files, and why many common tools don't handle the latter well."
+- Explain what is meant by 'text' and 'binary' files, and why many common tools don't handle the latter well.
 {% endobjectives %}

 In the same way that many of us now use "Google" as a